aimeewirick/finance-data-pipeline/README.md

 ## finance-data-pipeline

+**Try it Out**
+1. Run mock_generator.py to created mock spreadsheets
+2. Run reconciler.py to see how it works

-An automated data reconciliation and auditing pipeline built in Python.
+***An automated data reconciliation and auditing pipeline built in Python.***
 Automated Expense Auditor (LedgerSync)An automated data reconciliation and auditing pipeline built in Python.
 This utility replaces manual, line-by-line spreadsheet verification by dynamically cross-referencing high-volume purchasing card program statements against enterprise general ledger (GL) and project accounts.

 📖 How It Works